jdromero88/testing-gh-api-rate/_newsletter/states-update-august-22-2018.md

 ---
-title: 'States Update: August 22, 2018'
+title: "States Update: August 22, 2018"
 date: 2018-08-22 13:20:00 Z
 tags:
   - Update on India's States
+  - States Weekly
+  - Center – State Relations
-excerpt: 'Uttar Pradesh government imposes a ban on the manufacture, storage, sale, and transport of all plastic and thermocol items; Maharashtra joins the National Health Protection Mission; West Bengal releases its “Information Technology and Electronics Policy”; Arunachal Pradesh announces the termination of 100 more hydroelectric projects in the state due to poor performance; and more. '
+excerpt: "Uttar Pradesh government imposes a ban on the manufacture, storage, sale, and transport of all plastic and thermocol items; Maharashtra joins the National Health Protection Mission; West Bengal releases its “Information Technology and Electronics Policy”; Arunachal Pradesh announces the termination of 100 more hydroelectric projects in the state due to poor performance; and more. "
 author:
   - Aman Thakker
 ---

 **Big News**